Kula ring: Items for trade

 All Kula valuables are non-use items traded purely for purposes of enhancing one's social status and prestige.
-Carefully prescribed customs and traditions surround the ceremonies that accompany the exchanges which establish strong, ideally lifelong relationships between the exchange parties (karayta'u, "partners").
+Carefully-prescribed customs and traditions surround the ceremonies that accompany the exchanges that establish strong, ideally life-long, relationships between the exchange parties (karayta'u, "partners").
 The act of giving, as Mauss wrote, is a display of the greatness of the giver, accompanied by shows of exaggerated modesty in which the value of what is given is actively played down.
 (Marcel Mauss (1979), Sociología y Antropología, Ed.
 Tecnos, Madrid, page.
 181) Such a partnership involves strong mutual obligations such as hospitality, protection and assistance.
-According to the Muyuw, a good Kula relationship should be "like a marriage".
-Similarly, the saying around Papua is: "once in the Kula, always in the Kula."
+According to the Muyuw, a good Kula relationship should be "like a marriage."
+Similarly, the saying around Papua is "once in the Kula, always in the Kula."

-Kula valuables never remain for long in the hands of the recipients; rather, they must be passed on to other partners within a certain amount of time, thus constantly circling around the ring.
+Kula valuables never remain for long in the hands of the recipients; rather, they must be passed on to other partners within a certain amount of time and thus constantly circle around the ring.
 However, even temporary possession brings prestige and status.
-Important chiefs can have hundreds of partners while less significant participants may only have fewer than a dozen.
-Even though the vast majority of items that Kula participants have at any given time are not theirs and will be passed on, Damon (1980:281) notes that e.g. amongst the Muyuw all Kula objects are someone's kitoum, meaning they are owned by that person (or by a group).
-The person owning a valuable as kitoum has full rights of ownership over it: he can keep it, sell it or even destroy it.
+Important chiefs can have hundreds of partners, and less significant participants may have only fewer than a dozen.

+Even though the vast majority of items that Kula participants have at any given time are not theirs and will be passed on, Damon (1980:281) notes that, for example, amongst the Muyuw, all Kula objects are someone's kitoum, meaning that they are owned by that person (or by a group).
+The person owning a valuable as kitoum has full rights of ownership over it and can keep it, sell it or even destroy it.
 The Kula valuable or an equivalent item must be returned to the person who owns it as kitoum.
-For example, the most important Muyuw men own between three and seven Kula valuables as kitoum, while others do not own any.
-The fact that, at least in theory, all such valuables are someone's kitoum adds a sense of responsibility to the way they are handled, reminding the recipient that he is only a steward of somebody else's possession.
+For example, the most important Muyuw men own between three and seven Kula valuables as kitoum, and some others do not own any.
+The fact that at least in theory, all such valuables are someone's kitoum adds a sense of responsibility to the way they are handled by reminding recipients that they are only a steward of somebody else's possession.
 (The ownership of a particular valuable is, however, often not known.)
-Kula valuables can be exchanged as kitoum in a direct exchange between two partners, thus fully transferring the rights of ownership.
+Kula valuables may be exchanged as kitoum in a direct exchange between two partners, thus fully transferring the rights of ownership.